-Sarah Mathias, Government Relations Director, 202-467-2959 / smathias@publicpower.org
+Sarah Mathias, Senior Government Relations Director, 202-467-2959 / smathias@publicpower.org Latif Nurani, Senior Regulatory Counsel, 202-505-5381 / lnurani@publicpower.org

 The American Public Power Association is the voice of not-for-profit, community-owned utilities that power 2,000 towns and cities nationwide.
-We represent public power before the federal government and protect the interests of the more than 49 million people that public power utilities serve and the 96,000 people they employ.
+We represent public power before the federal government and protect the interests of the more than 54 million people that public power utilities serve and the 96,000 people they employ.